 The proper name for a Whirling Dervishes performance is – Mevlevi Sema Ceremony.
 Founded in 1273, the Mevleviye are a Sufi order that spread throughout the Ottoman Empire.
-The group began in Konya in the Central Anatolia Region of Turkey.
+The group began in Central Anatolia in a town called Konya.
 “Mevleviye are known for their famous practice of whirling dances.
-Today, Mevleviye live in many Turkish communities throughout the world but the most active and famous places for their activity are Konya and Istanbul.”
+Mevleviye live in Turkish communities.
+The most active and famous places for their activity are Konya and Istanbul.”

 Mevlana – a 13th century Muslim saint and Anatolian mystic – became one of the greatest philosophers of all time.
 He laid the foundation for modern existentialism.
 “Divine love is the sole aim of spiritual life.
 Everything in the universe is spinning and the dervishes seek true love of the divine by spinning themselves.
 Whirling to the enchanting sound of the ney, a type of reed flute, they attain the consciousness of God.”